Pepek100/DevOpsGroup/section-3/notes.md

 - ```ps aux | grep tomcat```
 ## check if the port is correct
 - ```netstat -tulpn```
-## I use commnad -
+## check connection
 - ```ping```
-## Set up email notifications about application availability to be sent to our mailbox.
-## If the application is deployed, a new release is made; if it crashes, a rollback to the original version is performed
+### If the application is redeployed or Updated and than it crashed, a rollback can be performed to the previous version.
 ## Verify that the application is working after the incident.

+# Prevention
+## Set up email notifications about application availability.
 ## RCA- root cause analysis will be performed where the problem occurred
+## Monitoring alert (Prometheus, Grafana, Dynatrace)